-Ankyloglossia or commonly known as Tongue-tie is a congenital oral deformity.
-This condition usually decreases the free movement of the tongue and suggested to undergo ankyloglossia surgery.
-There is a thick and short frenulum typically in these cases.
-Tongue-tied patients have a different degree of severity.
-Normal Tongue movement is important in the speech development
+Ankyloglossia or tongue-tie is a congenital oral deformity that affects the free movement of the tongue and requires surgery.
+Although the problem varies in severity, the frenulum is typically thick and short in these cases.
+A normal tongue is important for speech development

-The speech was improved drastically post-procedure.
-Follow-up exercises and stretching were recommended for 3 weeks.
+The patient’s speech improved drastically post-procedure.
+We had suggested follow-up exercises and stretching for 3 weeks.
 His mother reported improved speech intelligibility immediately after the procedure and noted the presence of speech sounds that the patient was previously unable to produce.

-Such procedures are very simple and patients will be discharged immediately after the initial precautionary measures.
+Such procedures are very simple and patients are discharged immediately after initial precautionary measures.

 Untreated tongue-tie can cause problems for children and adults because of the tightness that may occur as the mouth develops.
 However, for infants who have had no difficulty feeding, tongue-tie may not cause any symptoms as they get older.
 Speech therapy may also be recommended in some cases, following tongue tie surgery in older children and adults.